prohippo/pyelly/README.txt

  1.3.5.1 - 26nov2015  fix bugs in control characters for parse tree management
                       clean up affected code modules
+                      clean up "marking" rules and integration test 1.3.5.2 - 15dec2015  fix bug in null check for cognitive semantics rework control characters to be no longer punctuation add rendering of contral characters in rule dumps extend "marking" rules with control characters
-                      clean up "marking" rules and integration test
+                      adjust "chinese" and "querying" integration test
+                      adjust integration test script

 New versions will reflect non-cosmetic changes in PyElly code.
 This typically will require regeneration of any previously saved *.elly.bin files to ensure